Home / publications / briefings /

 The UK’s asylum backlog

-This briefing note examines what we know about the UK’s asylum backlog, its causes, and its consequences.
+The UK has accumulated a large backlog of asylum cases.
+This briefing examines what we know about the asylum backlog, its causes, and its consequences.

 1. Key Points